 If you use the Windows operating system enough you might come across “OK” and “Apply” buttons that often accompany each other within the same window.
 The Windows OS offers lots of these windows or even dialog boxes—from being within the File Explorer settings to make changes to the Local Group Policy Editor.

-Windows offers both buttons because there are times when people using the operating system and want to double-check that the changes that are applying have worked or are the changes that they desire to have.
-For instance, if you wanted to make a change to the screen resolution but weren’t quite sure what the best resolution will be, then you can apply the change, leave the window open, asses the change and then make your next move.
+Windows offers both buttons because there are times when people use the operating system and want to double-check that the changes that are applied have worked, or are the changes that they desire to have.
+For instance, if you wanted to make a change to the screen resolution but weren’t quite sure what the best resolution would be, then you can apply the change, leave the window open, asses the change and then make your next move.
 That would be the more efficient option over having to reopen the window again to make another change to the resolution on the computer’s display.

-There will be times when you need to click the “Apply” button: Not all applications out there will apply changes when you click on the “OK” button, so for those one you’ll need to click on the “Apply” button first.
+There will be times when you need to click the “Apply” button.
+Not all applications out there will apply changes when you click on the “OK” button, so for those, you’ll need to click on the “Apply” button first.
 There’s no telling exactly what applications require you to do that or what settings around the Windows operating system need it either, so you’ll just need to get to know Windows.
-Even if you did work out all the differences in today’s versions of Windows, it doesn’t mean it will necessary stay that way forever anyway.
+Even if you did work out all the differences in today’s versions of Windows, it doesn’t mean it will necessarily stay that way forever anyway.
 Windows is known to make more changes than most other operating systems.

 No harm is done when you click on the “Apply” button first: It doesn’t matter if you always choose to click on the “Apply” buttons before you go ahead and close the windows by then clicking on the “OK” button next.
 It’s just a matter of being able to get the changes applied, and window closed quicker at times when it’s available.
 If you don’t ever want to take the risk of closing the window and the changes not being applied, then you can always just click on the “Apply” button first instead.
 Developing that habit does not lead to any issues apart from potentially losing some time from your life.
 Windows won’t mind, though.